For weekly/fortnightly curriculum updates and suggested home activities, please see the Nursery Class Page.

 Underpinning Core Principles

-It is our intent that our children will:
+It is our intent that our pupils will:

-- be provided with effective provision that will enable children to achieve their full potential
+- be provided with effective provision that will enable them to achieve their full potential;

 We intend for each parent/carer to: